Q: Is designation required? No. Participation in the system is voluntary.

 Designation Criteria Questions

 Q: Are we required to submit data in order to be designated?
-Not to be an Acute Stroke Ready Hospital.
-All hospitals are, however, required to submit data on two stroke measures as part of statewide quality reporting requirements.
+No We do not required data to be submitted in order to be an Acute Stroke Ready Hospital.
+All Minnesota hospitals are, however, required to submit data on two stroke measures as part of statewide quality reporting requirements.

 Q: For criteria #8 – “A neurosurgery coverage plan, call schedule, and a triage and transportation plan” – does our documentation need to include the actual call schedule?
 Those schedules change a lot!
 No. The intent of this criteria is that the neurosurgical group that you have an agreement with has a clear plan for 24/7 coverage.
 We do not need to see the actual call schedule.
 Your documentation needs to demonstrate to MDH simply that you have an agreement and a plan in place with a tertiary care hospital and/or neurosurgical service.